jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (1) This section applies when—
   (a) an unincorporated body that is carrying on a taxable activity has RWT-exempt status; and (b) the exemption relates to the carrying on of the taxable activity.
+When this section does not apply
+(1B) This section does not apply to a limited partnership.
 Treatment of payments made by unincorporated bodies (2) For the purposes of the RWT rules, a payment that the body makes in the course of carrying on the taxable activity is treated as a payment made by the body and not by a member of the body.
 This subsection overrides subsection (7).
 Treatment of payments to members of unincorporated bodies